j-o-e-y/unhashed/reviews-guides/edge-wallet_03-08-18/review-guide_edge-wallet.md

 Edge is a mobile wallet for Android and IOS devices created by the Airbitz team.
 Edge supports receiving, sending, storing, and exchanging between different cryptocurrencies, as well as ERC20 tokens.

-Since 2014 the Edge development team have been on the forefront of user friendly security solutions.
+Since 2014 the Edge development team has been working on user friendly security solutions.
 Beginning with a Bitcoin wallet, they have since grown to creating a new security model dubbed "[Edge Security](https://edgesecure.co/about/)" and improving the wallet to support multiple currencies including Bitcoin (BTC), Ether (ETH), and Litecoin (LTC).

 This review of Edge wallet will cover: